Clinical Cytogenetics Fellowship

 Out of state: 1-800-434-8834

-The Department of Medical Genetics offers 2 positions annually for our 2-year Clinical Cytogenetics Fellowship Program supported by Henry Ford Health System, one of the largest and most respected integrated health care delivery systems in the country.
-Our fellows utilize the latest technology and train from a highly skilled clinical staff at Henry Ford Hospital, a nationally renowned specialty care, teaching and research institution that is the flagship of Henry Ford Health System.
+The Department of Medical Genetics offers 2 positions annually for our 2-year Clinical Cytogenetics Fellowship Program supported by Henry Ford Health, one of the largest and most respected integrated health care delivery systems in the country.
+Our fellows utilize the latest technology and train from a highly skilled clinical staff at Henry Ford Hospital, a nationally renowned specialty care, teaching and research institution that is the flagship of Henry Ford Health.

 Fellows benefit from being exposed to a wide spectrum and large quantity of patients, as our hospital serves the metropolitan population of Detroit as well as the surrounding suburbs.
 This provides an exceptional environment for learning because of the multiple populations we serve and the breadth of experience they provide.